okyeron/fates/hardware/Build.md

 Save the crystal for last of the smd stuff since it's big and gets in the way of soldering the smaller parts.
 <img src="buildpix/crystal.png" alt="crystal" width="720" height="480" />

+# Thru-hole

+I have been doing the thru-hole stuff in the following order: USB jack, audio jacks, headphone jack, capacitors, pin headers (2x20 first, then flip over for the 1x20), switches, and encoders last.
+Then do the headers on the display.

 ## USB-C Jack